VPAC/superlinux/supercomputingwithlinux.md

 Examples:
 `lsb_release -a`
 Print release, codename, description, and version.

+`paste`
+Merges lines of corresponding lines of each file, separated by tabs, to standard output.
+Delimiters maybe specified.
+Example:
+`paste file1.lst file2.lst`
+Prints to standard output file1.lstand file2.lst separate by tabs.

 `pwd`
 "Print working directory";  prints the directory where you're currently in.